20 Fulham Broadway,

 There was a small 12 feet deep stage (later extended back to 24 feet), the proscenium was 25 feet wide, and there were ten dressing rooms.

-The Granville Theatre was closed in 1950, and it was converted into a film studio.
+The Granville Theatre was closed in 1950.
+In 1952 it was used extensively as a location for the film “Tread Softly” starring, Francis Day, Patricia Dainton & John Bentley.
+Following this it was converted into a film studio.
 The building itself remained unaltered, apart from a leveling of the main orchestra stalls floor.
 The film studio used closed in 1956 and the building lay empty and unused.